dentarg/auth0-blog/_posts/2017-05-18-serverless-webhooks.markdown

 ### GitHub integration

 The Auth0 Extend system stores and manages the code your users write in order to execute it at runtime.
-But it also supports two-directional synchronization of that code with a GitHub repository.
+But it also supports bi-directional synchronization of that code with a GitHub repository.

 Any changes to the code on GitHub can be automatically put into production.
 Also any changes made in the Auth0 Extend editor can generate a commit to the repo.